 When we conducted the study, in 2021, the measurement bench was in development and the different measures were taken manually upstream and downstream of the filter in the duct.

-In this study, we sought to evaluate the efficiency of the P3D filter depending on the particle concentration present in the 3D printer enclosure.
+II.
+Evaluate the efficiency of the P3D filter depending on the particle concentration present in the 3D printer enclosure

 We determined an average efficiency rate over several series to compensate for potential measurement errors related to the reading time of the particle counter

-Let’s compare the efficiency of the 3D printer filter depending on the filament and also on the airflow.
+III.
+Compare the efficiency of the 3D printer filter depending on the filament and on the airflow

 - ABS is printed at a higher temperature than PETG, which is itself printed at a higher temperature than PLA